 PPRC has received grant funding from the USDA Rural Utilities Service (RUS) to provide technical training and assistance to small, rural communities in FOG abatement.

-Our next training’s will be held in Redmond, Oregon, on May 1st and in Missoula, Montana, on June 10th.
+Our next training’s will be held in Grand Junction, CO on July 23rd and Durango, CO on July 25th.

 If you would like to sign your community up for one of our FOG abatement training’s, please message Krysta at firstname.lastname@example.org.

 2019 WSA FOG Forum

 The WSA 2019 FOG Forum will be held on Tuesday and Wednesday, April 16 & 17 at the Best Western Hotel in Hood River, Oregon The premier event of its kind in the Pacific Northwest, the Forum is meant to inform and train water-related professional technicians, managers, policymakers, and others to learn about the latest developments in FOG-related issues.
 If you are in Water & Wastewater, CODE Enforcement, Storm Water or another field, this conference can help teach you about the issues that arise with Fats, Oils and Grease and how it can affect the work you perform.
 It aims to provide you with the necessary tools needed to solve complex issues using the latest technical, technological, and policy approaches in accordance with state and federal regulations.
 So come join your peers and network with experts from cities, clean water agencies, equipment suppliers, and state and federal officials to learn how to have an effective FOG abatement program at a beautiful location overlooking the Columbia River.
 For more information view the 2018 FOG Forum webpage.

 The 2018 Forum was held at the Best Western Hood River in Oregon on April 16 & 17.
 Presentations can be viewed here.

 This year’s Forum was held April 24 and 25 at the Clearwater Casino and Resort in Poulsbo, WA.
 Presentations can be viewed here.